Comparing Atkins Diet vs. Dukan Diet

 Typical Atkins diet

 The Atkins Diet comprises four phases to transition you through the diet.
-How long you follow the regime depends on how much weight you wish to lose.
+How long you follow the diet depends on how much weight you wish to lose.

 Phase 1 – Induction

 For approximately fourteen days, you should only follow fat-burning techniques.
-The techniques include eating high-protein meats, high-fat foods, and vegetables with few carbs.
+The techniques include eating high-protein meats, high-fat foods, and low-carb vegetables.

-You should not eat more than 20 grams of carbs daily because the goal is to get energy from fat rather than carbs.
+Generally, it’s advised not to consume more than 20 grams of carbs daily because the goal is to get energy from fat rather than carbs.

 Phase 2 – Balancing